bonitasoft/bonita-artifacts-model/README.md

 ### Report issues

-If you want to report an issue or a bug use our [official bugtracker](https://bonita.atlassian.net/projects/BBPMC)
+If you want to report an issue or a bug use our [official bugtracker](https://bonita.atlassian.net/projects/BBPMC).

 ### How to contribute

-Before contributing, read the [guidelines](CONTRIBUTING.md)
+Before contributing, read the [guidelines](CONTRIBUTING.md).

 ### Branching strategy

-This repository follows the [gitflow branching strategy](https://gitversion.net/docs/learn/branching-strategies/gitflow/examples).
+This repository follows the [GitFlow branching strategy](https://gitversion.net/docs/learn/branching-strategies/gitflow/examples).

 ### Release

 To release a new version, maintainers may use the Release and Publication GitHub actions.

 * Release action will invoke the `gitflow-maven-plugin` to perform all required merges, version updates and tag creation.
-* Publication action will build and deploy a given tag to Maven Central
+* Publication action will build and deploy a given tag to Maven Central.
 * A Github release should be created and associated to the tag.

 ## Resources